How Addiction Works

 Advertisement

-The way we learn to survive is based on a reward system.
-When we do something that aids in our survival, like eating or exercising, our brain's limbic system rewards us for this behavior by releasing dopamine, a chemical that makes us feel good.
-Since we like the way we feel, we learn to repeat the behavior.
+We learn to survive based on a reward system.
+When we do something that aids in our survival, like eating or exercising, our brain's limbic system rewards us for this behavior by releasing the feel-good chemical dopamine.
+Since we like how we feel, we learn to repeat the behavior.

-Different substances approach the limbic system -- the reward center -- in our brains in different ways, but all substances of abuse cause the brain to release high levels of dopamine.
-This release can be two to 10 times the amount our brain releases normally, giving the user a sense of a "rush" or "high."
+Different substances affect the limbic system — the brain's reward center — in different ways, but most drugs cause the brain to release high dopamine levels.
+This release can be two to 10 times the amount usually present in the brain, giving the user a sense of a "rush" or "high."

 Advertisement